connectifi-co/connectors/README.md

 Once you have the dependencies installed, the next thing to do is select your cloud provider.
 You'll need to have your credentials all setup in order to deploy the API functions.
 There is more info in the README files in each provider directory.

-### deployment
+### Deployment

 Deployment is standard serverless deployment.
 There is more info in the README files in each provider directory.

-## directories
+## Directories

 NPM workspaces project.
 There are workspaces for all the cloud providers which contain serverless configs as well as some common etc folders.

 - `workspaces/aws` where all the AWS serverless configuration lives
-- `workspaces/azure` where all the Azure serverless configuration lives
-- `workspaces/google` where all the Google configuration lives
 - `workspaces/common` common typescript functions, most of the code lives here

-## hook input/test data
+- `workspaces/common/actions` home for *Action* type connectors
+- `workspaces/common/hooks` home for *Delivery Hook* type connectors

+## Adding a Connector
+Adding a new connector is easy.
+Follow these steps for AWS:
+- Put your business logic, according to connector type, into the `workspaces/common` directory
+- Add an AWS entry point into `workspaces/aws`, using the `actions` or `hooks` folder, depending on your connector type
+- Make an entry in `workspaces/aws/serverless.yml` to expose the endpoint for your connector and direct it to your entry point in `workspaces/aws`
+- test, deploy, and call it from your Connectifi environment!

+## Test Data

-To make it easier to test hooks, there are some generic data utilities included in the project.
-The can be used to generate input to hooks from an HTTP standpoint or generate specific provider events for executing functions directly.
+To make it easier to test connectors, there are some generic data utilities included in the project.
+The can be used to generate input from an HTTP standpoint or generate specific provider events for executing functions directly.

 Some examples of using the test utility are below.
 The generator will simply output the JSON to standard out.  you can copy/paste from your terminal or pipe to files.